lucasjellema/tech-radar-prototype2/development-log.md

 - store state (including defaults) in localstorage (to be reinstated in a later session)
 - CSV to (Data Model to) Radar wizard
 - fetch radar data from external URL (anything within reach from user's browser) (import dialog & pass sourceURL as query parameter)

+- new visual dimensions
+  - pattern used to fill blip
+  - visual markings - like surrounding ring or partial ring or asterisk
+  - font style in label

+## April 4th
+- update timestamp voor rating when blip has been edited
+- sector editor (assign one or more sector property values to sector)

 ## April 3rd